Query Rewriting via LLMs: Introduction

 \section{Introduction}

-The SQL queries embedded in enterprise applications are often riddled with inefficiencies and redundancies, especially when machine-generated by modeling software such as ORM tools.
-A compelling case in point is the blog-processing query~\cite{bloatquery} shown in Figure~\ref{fig:BloatedQuery} -- this query was produced by the popular Entity Framework~\cite{ef} mapper.
-It computes a daily summary of rating metrics for highly-rated blogs.
-This seemingly complex nested query can be equivalently rewritten in the ``lean'' flat version shown in Figure~\ref{fig:LeanQuery}.
+The SQL queries embedded in enterprise applications are often riddled with inefficiencies and redundancies~\cite{Wetune,stackify_query,bloatquery}, especially when machine-generated by modeling software such as ORM tools (e.g., Entity Framework~\cite{entityframework}, Hibernate~\cite{hibernate}).
+Query optimizers are expected to, in principle, automatically remove such wasteful bloat while constructing efficient execution plans.
+However, in practice, they are often led astray by complex representations, resulting in poor response times.

+As a case in point, consider the blog-processing query~\cite{bloatquery} shown in Figure~\ref{fig:BloatedQuery}, which computes a daily summary of rating metrics for highly-rated blogs.
+When this seemingly complex query is given to the current \pg engine (v16)~\cite{pgsql}, its execution plan essentially mimics the hierarchical structure of the query.
+This strategy leads to multiple scans and joins of the {\tt Blogs} and {Posts} tables, making the query take several \emph{minutes} to complete.
+However, the query can be equivalently rewritten (assuming \texttt{NOT NULL} column constraints and key-joins) in the ``lean'' flat version shown in Figure~\ref{fig:LeanQuery} -- this alternative requires only a single join, and runs more than an \emph{order-of-magnitude} faster, completing within seconds!
-Albeit less common, we observe such superfluity even in the hand-crafted expert query domain -- for instance, TPC-DS Query Q23 includes a sub-query that identifies customers with the maximum store sales in a four-year period; this sub-query has a redundant join of {\sc store\_sales} with {\sc customer} despite the FK-PK relationship between these tables, as highlighted in \cite{yellowbrick}.

-Transforming bloated queries to lean equivalents in the application source code is beneficial from multiple perspectives: First, rewrites can improve code readability, a major concern in industrial contexts.
-Second, query optimizers are expected to, in principle, remove bloat while constructing efficient execution plans.
-However, in practice, they are often led astray by complex representations, resulting in poor query performance.
-In fact, both examples discussed above were implemented as such by the current PostgreSQL optimizer (v16)~\cite{pgsql}, without any change.
-Therefore, a query rewriter can serve as an effective and non-invasive mechanism for delivering good performance despite inherent optimizer limitations.

-Given this motivational context, a viable SQL-to-SQL query transformer should satisfy the following criteria: (1) The transformed query should be semantically equivalent to the original; (2) There should ideally be performance improvement due to the rewrite, but at the very least, no regression in query performance; and (3) The transformation overheads must be practical for deployment.
+For such optimizer-failure scenarios, an alternative option to rectify slow-running queries is to carry out \emph{external tuning} -- in particular, DBAs typically resort to SQL-to-SQL {\bf (S2S)} \emph{query rewriting tools} for recommending performant alternatives.
+A viable S2S query transformer should cover a wide range of queries and ensure the rewrite is: (1) semantically equivalent to the original; (2) ideally performance-beneficial, but at least not causing regression; and (3) incurring overheads that are practical for deployment.